Code-Institute-Submissions/globtopus/README.md

    ```

-I am using flask Blueprint to organize my code.The basic concept of blueprints is that they record
-operations to execute when registered on an application.
-Flask associates view functions with
-blueprints when dispatching requests and generating URLs from one endpoint to another.
+I am using flask Blueprint to organize my code.
+The basic concept of blueprints is that they record operations to execute when registered on an application.
+Flask associates view functions with blueprints when dispatching requests and generating URLs from one endpoint to another.
-I've learnt about blueprint at https://flask.palletsprojects.com/en/1.1.x/blueprints/.
+I've learned about blueprint at https://flask.palletsprojects.com/en/1.1.x/blueprints/.

 To be able to connect to MongoDB I created an account on MongoDB and created a new cluster by clicking on
 create a new cluster button selecting cloud provider AWS and region Ireland with a free tier.